Background and History: Oracle Road Wildlife Crossings

 The Wildlife Fencing

 Unfortunately for us, animals can’t read our wildlife crossings signs.
 And even though wildlife crossing structures are placed in the best possible location to provide safe passage for the greatest number of animals, funneling wildlife to the crossings is a critical part of every wildlife crossing project.
-The Oracle Road wildlife funnel-fence extends 1 mile to the north of the wildlife bridge, connects the bridge and the underpass, and extends XX miles south of the underpass, and was designed by biologists and engineers to be high enough (8 feet) so deer don’t jump over it, and deep enough (buried 6 inches) to keep animals from burrowing underneath.
+The Oracle Road wildlife funnel-fence extends 1 mile to the north of the wildlife bridge, connects the bridge and the underpass, and extends 4 miles south of the underpass, and was designed by biologists and engineers to be high enough (8 feet) so deer don’t jump over it, and deep enough (buried 6 inches) to keep animals from burrowing underneath.
 A fine-mesh panel along the bottom ensures that smaller critters, like toads, tortoises, and rabbits, can’t squeeze through the larger square openings.
 The view of the Catalina Mountains at sunset and sunrise is one of the highlights of living in this area, so engineers took that into consideration in the design, which had to be effective without being visually jarring.
 The fence is painted with a patina that helps it blend into its natural surroundings.
 Funnel-fencing is a critical component of wildlife crossings and is very effective at directing wildlife to these safe passageways.

 Where some side streets meet Oracle Road, a carefully designed cattle guard was installed to discourage wildlife from getting onto the roadway.
 If an animal does get onto the road, several “jump-outs,” or one-way dirt escape ramps, allow wildlife to get off the road safely without being able to get back in.
 Residents have already observed coyotes using the jump-outs successfully.